maxschnelle/windowsserverdocs.de-de/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 ---
-title: Bekannte Probleme bei Storage Migration Service
+title: Storage Migration Service known issues
-description: Bekannte Probleme und Problembehandlung für den Speicher Migrationsdienst, z. b. das Sammeln von Protokollen für Microsoft-Support.
+description: Known issues and troubleshooting support for Storage Migration Service, such as how to collect logs for Microsoft Support.
 author: nedpyle
 ms.author: nedpyle
 manager: siroy